12th Man (film): Themes & Influences

 The core idea of the story is loosely inspired by the 2016 Italian film Perfect Strangers and the screenplay keeps a mystery that is mainly influenced by Agatha Christie's crime novels.

 Release

 Streaming

 12th Man was released on the eve of Mohanlal's birthday in 2022 on the streaming platform Disney+ Hotstar.

 Marketing

 Prior to release, Jeethu promoted the film on the Mohanlal hosted TV show Bigg Boss (season 4).
 Disney+ Hotstar also conducted a game to find out the killer based on clues.

 Reception

 The film received positive reviews from critics and audiences.

-The Times of India rated the film 4 out of 5 stars and wrote "An Entertaining, Delicious Whodunnit.
+The Times of India gave the film 4 out of 5 stars and wrote "An Entertaining, Delicious Whodunnit.
 12th Man is definitely worth a watch and is sure to appeal to more than the Malayali audience."

-Critic Latha Srinivasan wrote in the Moneycontrol review that "The interrogation style, the narration and clever writing in the second half is the crux of this Jeethu Joseph-Mohanlal film and that is what makes the movie a compelling watch."